 In this article, we present you with the best camping tents for 11 styles of outdoor adventure.
 Our pick for best overall camping tent in 2022 goes to the Big Agnes Tiger Wall UL mtnGLO Solution Dye 2-Person Tent; its ultralight design, durable construction, spacious interior, and reasonable price point make it versatile across a wide array of activities.

 - Retains warmth in cold conditions

 BEST OVERALL CAMPING TENT

-Big Agnes has been kicking grass over 20 years and their Copper Spur HV UL2 Tent is no exception.
-It marks a crossroads between weight, comfort, durability, and features.
-For its unmatched performance in all these categories, it ranks as our top pick for best overall tent.
+Big Agnes has been kicking grass for over 20 years and their Tiger Wall UL mtnGLO Solution Dye 2-Person Tent is no exception.
+It marks a crossroads between weight, comfort, durability, and price.
+For its unmatched performance in all these categories, it ranks as our number one choice for best overall tent in 2022.

 BEST VALUE TENT

 If you’re looking for value, look no further than the Coleman Dark Room Skydome 4-Person Camping Tent.
 While it doesn’t boast many of the finer features of our other top picks, the Skydome makes for a no-frills shelter that’s both reliable and durable.